 5.Sufficient substantive interaction.
 The proposal should carefully outline how course components will ensure substantive and regular contact and provide evidence that the overall amount of work required of the student work is appropriate for the number of credits assigned for the course as per ACC’s Credit Hour Policy.
 The alternative modality must meet the expectations for Academic Coordinating Commission (ACC) syllabus requirements, including an accounting of course time that demonstrates regular and substantive interaction that meets the credit hour requirements for contact hours.
 Syllabi must include a clear listing of in-person and/or synchronous meeting times and a clear explanation of any time spent in asynchronous instructional activities.

 6. An accounting of resource requirements.
-This should include a list of hardware, software, and other technology infrastructure tools required of the faculty instructor and students (e.g. Zoom account, laptop computer, stable internet connection, etc.).
+This should include a list of hardware, software, and other technology infrastructure tools required of the faculty instructor and students (e.g. Zoom account, laptop computer, stable internet connection, etc.) as well as any technological or pedagogical training required for the instructor to effectively teach the class in the alternative modality.

-7. A well-defined plan for ongoing training: Departments will need to require that all faculty teaching using an alternate modality stay up to date with technological and pedagogical advances through training that is applicable to their modality and pedagogical approach.

-8. An Alternate Modality Proposal Submission.
+7. An Alternate Modality Proposal Submission.
 All of the above requirements must be addressed while submitting Appendix I: Alternate Modality Proposal as part of the application.
 Attach this proposal to the application in Curriculog.

-Alternate modality for a summer or graduate-level course

-Proposals to offer a course that will be taught in the summer quarter (new or existing) or at the graduate level in an alternate modality must meet all the requirements above (1-8) with one exception: enhancing student access may constitute a compelling educational justification for an alternate modality.

 Appendix I: Alternate Modality Proposal (include as an attachment in Curriculog)